xavidop/alexa-nodejs-k8s-helloworld/docs/HELM.md

 3. Templates: templates files are stored in this directory.
 4. values.yml: default values used in templates.

-Before we start, as our chart will include a MongoDB as a dependenci we will have to add it on our `Chart.yaml` file.
+Before we start, as our chart will include a MongoDB as a dependency we will have to add it on our `Chart.yaml` file.

-First we need to add the Helm repositoary where the MongoDB Helm Chart is stored with the following commands:
+First we need to add the Helm repository where the MongoDB Helm Chart is stored with the following commands:
 ```bash
 helm repo add bitnami https://charts.bitnami.com/bitnami
 helm repo update